 Why You Should Look into Going Green

-From financial corporations to manufacturers and builders, most any company can now reap the plentiful financial rewards of taking their business in an eco-friendly direction.
+From retailers to manufacturers, from financial to high tech corporations, most any company can now reap the plentiful financial rewards of taking their business in an eco-friendly direction.
 Your company can benefit from tax breaks, government subsidies, savings from eco-friendly practices, and increased popularity and demand through your standing as a green company.
-So, whether you offer services for people seeking to sell their structured settlements, or you run a dry cleaning business, eco-friendly business practices are a cost-effective, smart and responsible business goal.
+So, whether you offer insurance or technology services, or you run a restaurant or dry cleaning business, eco-friendly business practices are a cost-effective, smart and responsible business goal.

 Increased Demand for Eco-Friendly Goods Translates into More Profits

 Consumers are increasingly demanding natural products and social responsibility from vendors and suppliers through sustainability and green practices.
 More importantly, many are willing to pay more for these values and demands.
 The Nielsen global online survey this year identified 66 percent of its worldwide study respondents with this commitment to eco-friendly products, services and businesses.
 The following green factors were cited in the top eight deciding factors:

 - Goods made from natural, fresh, organic ingredients

 - Environmentally friendly brand